Malte-Hansen/website/src/getting-started.md

 # Getting started

-Below you can find instructions that will set up ExplorViz frontend component with exemplary data:
+Below you can find instructions that will set up a demo of ExplorViz' frontend component with exemplary data.
+You can also [try out our hosted demo instance](http://samoa.se.informatik.uni-kiel.de:8090):

 1\.
 Clone the [deployment](https://github.com/ExplorViz/deployment) repo and `cd` into the correct directory